 - Policy e) The full electrification of the rail network in the region should be delivered in line with Transport Scotland's decarbonisation strategy. - Policy f) Opportunities to link the region to the emerging High Speed Rail network should be explored.
-The RTS supports reduced cross-border rail journey times as a means to improve competitiveness with short haul flights and reduce emissions. - Action Support / undertake appraisal and business case development for new rail infrastructure including lines, stations and services. - Action Work with Transport Scotland and Network Rail to deliver new rail infrastructure in the region where appraisal and business case development has demonstrated its merits. - Reallocating Roadspace on the Regional and Local Network - Policy a) The RTS encourages the reallocation of roadspace away from general traffic to specific groups of road users including for public transport and active travel. - Action In collaboration with bus operators, undertake analysis of regional and crossboundary corridors where congestion is impacting on bus operations and identify locations where roadspace reallocation may be required. - Improving Integration between Modes - Policy c) Park and ride provision should be enhanced where there is evidence of sufficient residential walk, cycle and drive-in catchment and where there is evidence of localised parking issues such as overspill and excessive parking which impact on local residential networks. - Policy e) Opportunities to expand DRT provision should be sought and to make the most efficient usage of capacity available on existing transport services. - Action Identify locations where increased park and ride capacity may be required taking into account findings from recent SEStran and ScotRail park and ride studies. - Action Work with DRT and community transport operators to deliver more widespread and efficient usage of services in areas where traditional fixed-route bus services are inappropriate. - Decarbonising Transport - Policy a) The RTS seeks the implementation of measures which facilitate the decarbonisation of the vehicle fleet including cars, buses, vans, trains, ships and aircraft in line with national requirements. - Action Develop and coordinate a regional information strategy including messaging around the need to ensure EVs are not regarded as a green light to increased car use and the range of issues associated with this - Facilitating Efficient Freight Movement and Passenger Travel - Policy f) Freight Consolidation Centres should be implemented at key locations on the strategic network including potentially on the A720 Edinburgh City Bypass and Leith Port.
+The RTS supports reduced cross-border rail journey times as a means to improve competitiveness with short haul flights and reduce emissions. - Action Support / undertake appraisal and business case development for new rail infrastructure including lines, stations and services. - Action Work with Transport Scotland and Network Rail to deliver new rail infrastructure in the region where appraisal and business case development has demonstrated its merits.

+- Policy a) The RTS encourages the reallocation of roadspace away from general traffic to specific groups of road users including for public transport and active travel. - Action In collaboration with bus operators, undertake analysis of regional and crossboundary corridors where congestion is impacting on bus operations and identify locations where roadspace reallocation may be required.

+- Policy c) Park and ride provision should be enhanced where there is evidence of sufficient residential walk, cycle and drive-in catchment and where there is evidence of localised parking issues such as overspill and excessive parking which impact on local residential networks. - Policy e) Opportunities to expand DRT provision should be sought and to make the most efficient usage of capacity available on existing transport services. - Action Identify locations where increased park and ride capacity may be required taking into account findings from recent SEStran and ScotRail park and ride studies. - Action Work with DRT and community transport operators to deliver more widespread and efficient usage of services in areas where traditional fixed-route bus services are inappropriate.

+- Policy a) The RTS seeks the implementation of measures which facilitate the decarbonisation of the vehicle fleet including cars, buses, vans, trains, ships and aircraft in line with national requirements. - Action Develop and coordinate a regional information strategy including messaging around the need to ensure EVs are not regarded as a green light to increased car use and the range of issues associated with this

+Policy - f) Freight Consolidation Centres should be implemented at key locations on the strategic network including potentially on the A720 Edinburgh City Bypass and Leith Port.